mdaffin/disconnected.systems/content/blog/2017-03-13-rust-powered-rover.md

 ## The Rover Module

-The rovers code can be encapsulated into a module that we will be able to easily reuse later when we build more existing applications around it.
+The rovers code can be encapsulated into a module that we will be able to easily reuse later and allow more complex applications to be built around it.
 Create `src/rover.rs` with the following contents.
 Note that we make use of our error module and that any function that can return an error does so with the `Result` defined there.
 This gives us a consistent error type thought out our project.